-□ Other -
+□ Other

 Accommodation types

 3.2 Number of units by There are 60 units in the village comprising, 60 units in 1 multi-storey

 accommodation type building with 5 levels

-and tenure
+and tenure 5

-Accommodation Unit Freehold Leasehold Licence Other Other
+Accommodation Unit Freehold Leasehold Licence Other

 Independent living

 units

 - Studio

 - One bedroom - Two bedrooms 48 units

 - Three bedrooms 12 units

 Serviced units

 - Studio

 - One bedroom

 - Two bedrooms

 - Three bedrooms

 Other

 Total number of units 60 units

 Access and design

 3.3 What disability ss from the street into and botwoon all areas of the unit

-access and design
+access and design $\boxtimes$ Level access from the street into and between all areas of the unit

-features do the units (i.e. no external or internal steps or stairs) in \square all \square some units
+features do the units (i.e. no external or internal steps or stairs) in $ extsf{in}$ all $ extsf{ }$ some units

-and the village \boxtimes Alternatively, a ramp, elevator or lift allows entry into \square all \boxtimes some
+and the village $\boxtimes$ Alternatively, a ramp, elevator or lift allows entry into $\square$ all $\boxtimes$ some

 contain? units

-\boxtimes Step-free (hobless) shower in \boxtimes all \square some units
+$oxtimes$ Step-free (hobless) shower in $oxtimes$ all $\Box$ some units

-\boxtimes Width of doorways allow for wheelchair access in \square all \boxtimes some
+$\boxtimes$ Width of doorways allow for wheelchair access in $\square$ all $\boxtimes$ some

 units

-$oxtimes$ Toilet is accessible in a wheelchair in \Box all $oxtimes$ some units
+$oxtimes$ Toilet is accessible in a wheelchair in $\Box$ all $oxtimes$ some units

-\boxtimes Other key features in the units or village that cater for people with
+$\boxtimes$ Other key features in the units or village that cater for people with

 disability or assist residents to age in place: Level access to the

 retirement village Community Centre

 Part 4 - Parking for res idents and visit tors

-4.1 What car parking ⊠ All units wit h own car park sp ace separate from the unit
+4.1 What car parking $\boxtimes$ All units with own car park space separate from the unit

 in the village is available for residents? •

-4.2 Is parking in the village available for \boxtimes Yes \Box No
+4.2 Is parking in the village available for ⊠ Yes □ No

 visitors? • • • provided throughou

-If yes, parking village to members of the public visiting a hosting resident.
+If yes, parking • public visiting a h •

-restrictions include: Visitors are required to park in the designated visitor parking bays provided. ed visitor parking
+restrictions include: Visitors are required to park in the designated visitor parking bays provided.

 Retirement Villages Act 100 Page 4 of

 Visitors must not park in other residents' bays and parking on roadways is strictly prohibited.
 Part 5 - Planning and de evelopment 5.1 Is construction or Year village construction started : 2019 development of the village complete? igtimes Fully developed / completed vinage complete.
-Partially developed / completed Construction yet to commend e 5.2 Construction, development applications and development approvals Provide detail of any construction, development or redevelopment relating to the retirement village land, including details of any related development approval or development applications in accordance with the Planning Act 2016: Provide details and timeframe of development or proposed development, including the final number and types of units and any new facilities.
+Partially developed / completed Construction yet to commend e 5.2 Construction, development applications and development approvals Provide detail of any construction, development or redevelopment relating to the retirement village land, including details of any related development approval or development applications in accordance with the Planning Act 2016 : Provide details and timeframe of development or proposed development, including the final number and types of units and any new facilities.
 Not Applicable 5.3 Redevelopment plan under the Retirement Villages Act 1999 Is there an approved redevelopment plan for the village under the Retirement Villages Act? □Yes ⊠ No The Retirement Villages Act may require a written redevelopment plan for certain types of redevelopment of the village and this is different to a development approval.
 A redevelopment plan must be approved by the residents of the village (by a special resolution at a residents meeting) or by the Department of Housing and Public Works.
 Note: see notice at end of document regarding inspection of the development approval documents.
 Part 6 - Facilities onsite at the village 6.1 The following Activities or games room Medical consultation room facilities are currently available to residents: ☐ Arts and crafts room ∐ Restaurant □ Shop oxtimes BBQ area outdoors Swimming pool [outdoor/solar ☐ Billiards room heated] ☐ Bowling green [indoor/outdoor] Separate lounge in community centre